cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Exporting Selected Deployed Components

-Unsecured Endpoint: POST /export-deployed-components
+## Get a Tool by ID

+Secured Endpoint: GET /tools/{tool-id}

-Delegates to metadactyl: POST /export-deployed-components
+Delegates to metadactyl: GET /tools/{tool-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Permanently Deleting an App